Residential Junk Removal

 Official Website: Massachusetts Department of Environmental Protection

-Permit, Access, and Safety Requirements for Hot Tub Removal in Acton Neighborhoods
+Permit and Access Requirements for Hot Tub Removal in Acton Neighborhoods

-Removing a hot tub in Acton may require permits and adherence to safety protocols, especially for large or difficult-to-access properties.
-The Building Department may require a demolition permit if structural modifications are needed.
+Removing a hot tub in Acton may require permits and careful planning, especially in neighborhoods with narrow streets or historic properties.
+The city mandates right-of-way permits for removal trucks parked on public streets and may require building permits if structural modifications are necessary.
 Key considerations include:

 Building Department